-The Sectoral Committee on Lands, Planning and Housing is one of the Sectoral Committees established under Standing Order 203.
-The Committee is mandated under the 3rd Schedule of the Standing Orders to investigate, inquire into and report on all matters related to County planning and development, including: statistics, land survey and mapping, boundaries and fencing, housing and outdoor advertisement
+The Sectoral Committee on Transport and Public Works is one of the Sectoral Committees established under Standing Order 203.
+The Committee is mandated under the 3rd Schedule of the Standing Orders to investigate, inquire into and report on all matters related to County transport, including county roads, street lighting, traffic and parking, public road transport, county public works and services including storm water management systems in built-up areas.

-The County Assembly Select Committee on Liaison sat and resolved, through a schedule that the Sectoral Committee on Lands, Planning and Housing undertakes its second quarter retreat from 28th November to 1st December 2019 to induct new Members of the Committee following reconstitution of Committees and to review the budget process.
+The County Assembly Select Committee on Liaison sat and resolved, through a schedule that the Sectoral Committee on Transport and Public Works undertakes its second quarter retreat from 5th to 8th December 2019 to induct new Members of the Committee following reconstitution of Committees and to review the budget process.